-- Begin your research.
+Begin your research.
 Enter your preferred destination and the type of trip you want to take into Google.
 Many companies and tours will come up in the search results.
 Many solo travelers start with our exclusive list of trips with no or low single supplements that we continually update.

-How to Choose the Singles' Tour that's Right for You
+How to Choose a Tour that's Right for You

 Befuddled on how to choose a tour for solo travelers?
 Here are important questions to ask and answers to gather when you first get to a tour company's website because they all package their trips differently.
 Add any tours that meet your criteria to your spreadsheet.

 - Are they the right age group for you?
 Are the photos of people your age (if that’s important to you) doing things you’d like to do?